jljlpch/redux-simplifr/README.md

 Some auxiliary utilities that make [simplifr](https://github.com/krispo/simplifr) and [redux](https://github.com/reactjs/redux) closer.

-A standard [combiteReducers](http://redux.js.org/docs/api/combineReducers.html) function from redux library gives us an ability to split our store into independent parts of the state, and to manage these parts with corresponding reducer functions.
+A standard [combineReducers](http://redux.js.org/docs/api/combineReducers.html) function from redux library gives us an ability to split our state into independent parts, and to manage these parts with corresponding reducer functions.
 ```js
 const initialStore = {
   todos: ...,